missionpinball/mpf-monitor/README.md

 * A "snapshot" button that can dump the entire current state to a file for debugging later
 * Export position (x/y) settings of widgets back to the MPF config
-* Allow the monitor to stay running when MPF stops and automatically reconnect when MPF starts again
 * Connect to MPF-MC to get information about slides, displays, widgets, etc.
 * Add color controls to the playfield image to set brightness and color saturation
 * Buttons to enable/disable different types of devices